Hosted by SISP student committee, McGill University

 & Department of Educational and Counselling Psychology

-On behalf of the Organizing Committee, it is my pleasure to welcome you to the 2018 McGill Summer Institute for School Psychology that will take place on May 31st and June 1st.
-For the third year, we invite school psychologists and students from Quebec and beyond to come share knowledge, reconnect with colleagues, and exchange ideas.
-Like every year, the conference will held at McGill University, in downtown Montreal.
+On behalf of the Organizing Committee, it is a pleasure to welcome you to the 2022 McGill Summer Institute for School Psychology that will take place virtually from May 26-27th, 2022.
+For the sixth year, we invite school psychologists, mental health professionals, and students from Quebec and beyond to come share knowledge, reconnect with colleagues, and exchange ideas.

-The McGill University Department of Educational and Counselling Psychology is approved by l'Ordre des Psychologues du Québec to offer up to 12 hours of continuing education credits for psychologists.
+The McGill University Department of Educational and Counselling Psychology is approved by l'Ordre des Psychologues du Québec and the Canadian Psychological Association to offer up to 12 hours of continuing education credits for psychologists.
 The Department of Educational and Counselling Psychology maintains responsibility for the program.

 SISP 2022 CONFERENCE

 McGill University is situated on the traditional territory of the Kanien’kehà:ka, a place which has long served as a site of meeting and exchange amongst nations.
 We recognize and respect the Kanien’kehà:ka as the traditional custodians of the lands and waters on which we meet today.

 Registration for the 2022 Virtual Conference is NOW OPEN!